pulumi/docs/content/docs/reference/serializing-functions.md

 Because of this, almost all JavaScript values can be serialized with very few exceptions.
 Importantly, Pulumi resources themselves are captured in this fashion, allowing _run time_ code to simply reference the defined resources of a Pulumi application and to use them when a Lambda is triggered.

 > ### Notes
+>
-> Native functions are not capturable.
+> * Native functions are not capturable.
 This impacts capturing any value that is either itself a native function or which _transitively_ references a native from being capturable.
-> Each time the cloud Lambda is triggered, these values will be rehydrated.
+> * Each time the cloud Lambda is triggered, these values will be rehydrated.
 This happens immediately before the code for the Lambda itself starts executing.
-> Any mutations made to those values will be seen across a single invocation of that Lambda.
+> * Any mutations made to those values will be seen across a single invocation of that Lambda.
 However, it will not be seen by subsequent invocations.
 They will always start with the original value that was captured.
 This behavior is similar to how a web page works, where each client visiting the pages gets its own fresh copy of variables, and will not see mutations made by other clients on other machines.

-## Size of Captured Values
+#### Size of captured values

 Pulumi will attempt to reduce the size of a serialized object by removing parts of it that it can prove are not used in a program.
 For example: